By Patricia Mikkelson

 I have written down the values that I have been refining since I first learned about the importance of defining values 37 years ago when I was 26.
-Cliff Mikkelson, my former husband, friend, advisor to Vegan Utopia Ecovillage, and owner of land adjacent to the ecovillage site, also shares these values.
+Cliff Mikkelson, my former husband, friend, and cofounder, also shares these values.

 We aspire to live these values.
 At times we may fall short.
 Yet we believe that with the help of the divine as we each perceive the divine to be, and each other, we can increasingly live in ways that are congruent with our values.